 More inventory means buyers in the fall have more choices, and along with that, they have more opportunities to find the perfect home.
 It also means less pressure to make a snap decision, allowing you the time to thoroughly consider your options without worrying about losing out to another buyer.

-Having a variety of houses to choose from allows you to explore options and improves your chances of discovering the home for you while also taking away the pressure to make a quick decision, giving you the flexibility to thoroughly assess your options without worrying about missing out on a property, to another buyer.
+Having a variety of houses to choose from allows you to explore options and improves your chances of discovering the home for you while also taking away the pressure to make a quick decision, giving you the flexibility to thoroughly assess your options without worrying about missing out on a property to another buyer.
 In August of 2024, San Diego’s housing market inventory trends were somewhat in line with national trends but showed unique characteristics specific to the region.
 Nationally, inventory increased, and the same was observed in San Diego.
 San Diego County’s active listings saw a slight decrease of 1.2% year-over-year, reflecting a market still grappling with limited supply.

 San Diego Market Slows: Inventory Up and Demand Down, Creating Opportunities for Buyers